Russian tea cake

-Russian tea cake is a kind of pastry, often eaten around Christmas in the United States.
+A Russian tea cake, Mexican wedding cake, Mexican wedding cookie, snowball cookie or butterball is a kind of pastry, often eaten around Christmas time in the United States.

 Ingredients

 Russian tea cakes have a relatively simple recipe, generally consisting entirely of flour, water, butter, and ground nuts, the nut variety depending upon the cookie type.
 After baking, they are rolled in powdered sugar while still hot, then coated again once the cookie has cooled.

-European-based recipes rely upon coarsely chopped hazelnuts, almonds, or walnuts.
-Mexican wedding cookies traditionally use coarsely chopped pecans.
+European recipes rely upon coarsely chopped hazelnuts, almonds, or walnuts.
+Mexican wedding cookies, also known as "Polvorones", are rich, buttery, nutty cookies with a crumbly texture that melt in your mouth.
+While they share similar ingredients with Russian tea cakes, they traditionally use coarsely chopped pecans or almonds.
+A hint of cinnamon is often added, providing a subtle warmth and enhancing their rich, nutty flavor.

 History

-A reason for the common name "Russian Tea Cake" or any connection to Russian cuisine is unknown.
+A reason for the common name Russian tea cake or any connection to Russian cuisine is unknown.
 Some have speculated the recipes either derived from other Eastern European shortbread cookies, may have migrated to Mexico with European nuns, or may have been associated with cookies served beside Russian samovars (tea urns).
-By the 20th century, they were a part of wedding and Christmas and Easter traditions in the U.S., known by their popular "Russian tea cake" or "Mexican wedding cookie" name.
+By the 20th century, they were a part of wedding, Christmas and Easter traditions in the U.S., known by their popular Russian tea cake or Mexican wedding cookie name.